-The proof of Theorem 3 is deferred to Appendix A.2, available in the online supplemental material.
+The proof of Theorem 3 is deferred to Appendix A.2.

-With Algorithm 1 and Theorem 3, for any pre-setted approximation error ε , we can calculate the linear approximation error η and construct a series of linear segments to arrive by $A{LB'}^{ave}$ can be calculated as follows: Authorized licensed use limited to: University of Louisiana at Lafayette.
-Downloaded on September 21,2023 at 20:00:22 UTC from IEEE Xplore.
-Restrictions apply. tion error η and construct a series of linear segments to arrive at OPT-L. By solving OPT-L, we obtain the feasible solutions for OPT-O, with the approximation error to the optimal solution being no more than ε .
+With Algorithm 1 and Theorem 3, for any pre-setted approximation error $\epsilon$ , we can calculate the linear approximation error $\eta$ and construct a series of linear segments to arrive at OPT-L. By solving OPT-L, we obtain the feasible solutions for OPT-O, with the approximation error to the optimal solution being no more than $\epsilon$ .
 OPT-L is in the form of mixed-integer linear programming, which is NP-hard in general.
 The commercial solvers (e.g., CPLEX) can be used to solve it directly, but they are not scalable to moderate or large-sized networks.
 Hence, this algorithm possesses the advantage of approaching the optimal solution as closely as we wish, but it is not scalable due to the concern of computation complexity.